Skip to main content

 1031 Exchange

-Investors can use the "swap 'til you drop" strategy: continuously exchanging into larger or higher-quality properties throughout their career.
-At death, heirs receive a stepped-up basis, potentially eliminating all the deferred capital gains tax permanently.
-This combination of 1031 exchanges and stepped-up basis is one of the most powerful wealth-building strategies in real estate.
+There's even a long-game strategy investors call "swap 'til you drop"—continuously exchanging into bigger or better properties over your career.
+When your heirs eventually inherit, they get a stepped-up basis, which can wipe out all those deferred gains permanently.
+That combination is one of the most powerful wealth-building plays in real estate.

 Frequently Asked Questions